gundalow/ansible/docs/docsite/rst/network_getting_started/basic_concepts.rst

 Inventory
 ```````````````````````````````````````````````````````````````

 A list of managed nodes.
 An inventory file is also sometimes called a "hostfile".
 Your inventory can specify information like IP address for each managed node.
 An inventory can also organize managed nodes, creating and nesting groups for easier scaling.
-To learn more about inventory, see :doc:`the introduction to inventory<../intro_inventory>`.
+To learn more about inventory, see :doc:`the Working with Inventory<../user_guide/intro_inventory>` pages.

 Modules
 ```````````````````````````````````````````````````````````````